manitou48/crystals/README.txt

 and  http://arduino.cc/en/Tutorial/ArduinoToBreadboard

 ridgesoft robot has ATMEGA128 with java VM.
-No bill of materials but we believe oscillator is 30-ppm 14.7456Mhz crytal.
+No bill of materials but we believe oscillator is 30-ppm 14.7456Mhz crystal.
 The drift of 1736 ppm suggests the Java VM is using a prescaler of 64 (doesn't evenly divide frequency) so millis() error is 400/230000 or 1739 ppm.
 A different software implementation could correct this error.
 Using hostdrift -f 1001.73913